A crown is a tooth-shaped covering (or ‘cap’) that is placed over teeth.

-There is a variety of possible materials that dental crowns can be made from.
-The different materials suit differing circumstances, so each of the types of dental crowns have their own pros and cons.
-We have a look at these on this page… The types available.
+There is a variety of possible materials that this restorations can be made from.
+The different materials suit differing circumstances, so each of the types have their own pros and cons.
+We have a look at these on this page…

 “What does the procedure involve?”

 See our article explaining the dental crown procedure here.

 Just as with an uncrowned tooth, the health of a crowned unit will depend on how well you care for it.
 You can expect a good crown to last at least 5 years.